DigitalState/Demo/README.md

 ### Ansible Inventory

 The DigitalState Platform contains an Ansible inventory file per environment.
+Each inventory files describes a wide range of configurations, from which servers its deploying to, to platform secrets, to which microservices will be enabled, etc.

 Prior to deploying the Platform on the dev server, the dev inventory file needs to be configured.

 The following configurations have been modified: